Axeos/verify_jar/README.md

     verify_jar -trusted-keystore mykeystore.jks file.jar

 On success the utility will print `valid` to _stdout_ and exit with status 0.
-When the signature verification fails or other error occurs `verifi_jar` will print short result string to _stdout_, error messages to _stderr_ and exit with non-zero status.
+When the signature verification fails or other error occurs `verify_jar` will print short result string to _stdout_, error messages to _stderr_ and exit with non-zero status.